-We asked expat Russell Ward about his best experiences in New Zealand and what to look forward to if you lucky enough to be moving there.
+We asked expat Russell Ward about his best experiences and what to look forward to if you lucky enough to be moving to New Zealand.

 After moving from Canada to Australia, I was never quite able to shake the feeling of losing something along the way.
 While Sydney gave me sun-kissed beaches and sparkling blue harbours, I lamented the lack of epic mountain ranges, alpine trails and craggy coastlines.

-New Zealand was a surprise discovery not long after settling in the southern hemisphere.
+Moving to New Zealand was a surprise discovery not long after and settling in the southern hemisphere.
 Almost as if discovering a miniature version of Canada that would fit in my back pocket.

 New Zealand became my compact, manageable travel destination with a majestic natural beauty not unlike Canada that made it a place I would keep on returning to.

 Dominated by windswept mountains, ancient forests and cool cities, both North and South Islands offer an adventure playground for the courageous or relaxation and downtime for those looking for a slightly slower pace.
 There are countless towns, parks and regions worthy of mention so the following best places to visit when you live in New Zealand are meant as a mere taster to whet your growing appetite.